ac000/jamendo-fuse/README.md

 # jamendo-fuse

-This is a FUSE (Filesystem in Userspace) providing access to the jamendo.com creative commons music platform.
+This is a FUSE (Filesystem in USErspace) providing access to the jamendo.com creative commons music platform.

 # Build